w3f/Grants-Program/docs/RFPs/Closed/appi.md

 ## Overview

-The payout, approved by a Council motion for a specific pool of nodes would go to the the [payout script](#payout-script) (identified as an address), then the pool would distribute the funds based on the [database](#database).
+The payout, approved by a Council motion for a specific pool of nodes would go to the [payout script](#payout-script) (identified as an address), then the pool would distribute the funds based on the [database](#database).

 ## Deliverables :nut_and_bolt: